phanikrd/Depths/README.md

 ### Challenges

 - Encounter a diverse ecosystem of aquatic animals, each with its own behavior and challenges.
-- Engage in strategic decision-making, choosing between evasive maneuvers and combat to protect your drones from hostile creatures.

 ### Upgrades

 - Earn money by selling mined resources and use it to upgrade your drone fleet.
-- Enhance weaponry to fend off aggressive creatures, expand storage capacity for increased efficiency, and unlock more advanced submarines for deeper exploration.

-## Different Environments

-### Coral Reefs

-- Explore vibrant and bustling coral reefs, teeming with life and color.
-Solve puzzles amidst the intricate coral formations.

 ### Abyssal Plains